harness-community/terraform-aws-harness-ccm/README.md

 ![ccm-aws](./images/ccm_tf_1.png)

 Enter the name of the usage report and s3 bucket.
 The defaults in this terraform example are `harness-ccm` and `harness-ccm`.
+If you are using the prefix variable, add the prefix in front of the default values.
+Do not create these resources, they will be created by Terraform.

 ![ccm-aws](./images/ccm_tf_2.png)